Expanded Eligibility For Free TAFE

 Does it cover all my fees?

-- TAFEs may charge you other fees, such as student services fees or materials fees that you will have to cover yourself.
+If you are eligible, Free TAFE for Priority Courses pays the tuition fees for your whole course.
+TAFEs may charge you other fees, such as student services fees or materials fees that you will have to cover yourself.

 Can I do a course that's not on the Free TAFE for Priority Courses list?

 If you are interested in doing a course that is not included on the Free TAFE for Priority Courses then you may be able to apply for a course that is Victorian Government subsidised so the cost to you is reduced, if you are eligible.

 What's the difference between government-subsidised training and Free TAFE for Priority Courses?

 Victorian Government-subsidised training is when the Government pays a large portion of the cost of your training if you are eligible, and you make a contribution, by paying fees.
 It’s been around for a while and there are around 1,000 subsidised courses you can do at TAFEs and other training providers.

-If I do free TAFE for Priority Courses. will I get a job?
+If I do Free TAFE for Priority Courses, will I get a job?

-- The tuition-free priority courses are in areas where there are likely to be more jobs in the future.
+The tuition-free priority courses are in areas where there are likely to be more jobs in the future.

-- When you finish your course, a Skills and Jobs Centre can help you search for a job and support you to prepare your resume.
+When you finish your course, a Skills and Jobs Centre can help you search for a job and support you to prepare your resume.

-How many priority courses can I do tuition-free?
+How many Free TAFE for Priority Courses can I do tuition-free?

 How will Free TAFE for Priority Courses affect my eligibility for future government-subsidised training?

-- Courses undertaken as Free TAFE for Priority Courses are treated the same way as any other course you have undertaken, for the purpose of determining whether you are eligible for further Victorian Government-subsidised training.
+Courses undertaken as Free TAFE for Priority Courses are treated the same way as any other course you have undertaken, for the purpose of determining whether you are eligible for further Victorian Government-subsidised training.

-- Your TAFE will be able to tell you about whether you will have future Victorian Government-subsidised training options.
+GOTAFE will be able to tell you about whether you will have future Victorian Government-subsidised training options.

 Where can I find out more?